Class IV Laser Therapy in Orlando, FL: Drug-Free, Non-Surgical Pain Relief

 Chronic Conditions

-When it comes to chronic conditions, research shows that therapy lasers can be used to combat consistent pain along with promoting circulation in damaged tissues.
-Laser therapy can prove to be a powerful solution when it comes to reducing pain without the side effects that come with medication.
+Research shows that therapy lasers can combat consistent, long-standing pain while promoting circulation in damaged tissues.
+For patients dealing with chronic conditions, laser therapy is a powerful solution that reduces pain without the side effects that come with medication.

 Acute Conditions

-Laser therapy has also been effective when it comes to treating acute conditions.
-It can bring the pain under control swiftly, assist with the healing process, and help to promote better results.
+Laser therapy is also highly effective for acute conditions.
+It can bring pain under control swiftly, assist with the healing process, and help promote better overall results.

 Post-Activity Recovery

-Laser therapy has proved to be effective in improving recovery times after a workout or activity.
-It is also capable of reducing delayed onset muscle soreness (DOMS).
+Laser therapy has proven effective at improving recovery times after a workout or activity, and it is also capable of reducing delayed onset muscle soreness (DOMS).

-If you’re experiencing pain, laser therapy could be the best option for you.
-Whether you have muscle spasms, soft tissue problems, sprains or strains, neck or back pain, or other painful injuries or conditions, laser therapy can help.
-Moreover, laser therapy is FDA-cleared and it adheres to strict ISO standards to ensure that you have a safe and non-invasive alternative to surgery and drugs.
+If you are experiencing pain, laser therapy could be the best option for you.
+Whether you have muscle spasms, soft tissue problems, sprains or strains, neck or back pain, or other painful injuries, laser therapy can help.
+Treatment is supervised by Dr. Michael Bowerman, who specializes in chiropractic care and a range of holistic treatments, including auto accident injury care, spinal decompression, Class IV laser therapy, Graston soft tissue therapy, cupping therapy, and treatment for nerve entrapment and disc injuries.
+Laser therapy is FDA-cleared and adheres to strict ISO standards, ensuring you have a safe, non-invasive alternative to surgery and drugs.
+New patients can get started with our laser therapy special for just $49, a savings off the regular price of $149.
+Se habla español.

 Is Laser Therapy Safe?

-Laser therapy devices were cleared by the FDA in 2003 for the efficacious and safe increase of micro-circulation and reduction of pain.
-As such, therapy lasers are an effective and safe option for treatments that involve musculoskeletal pain as a result of injury.
-The biggest risk when it comes to laser therapy is to our eyes — this is why we always use certified, protective eyewear in each one of our laser therapy treatments.
+Yes.
+Laser therapy devices were cleared by the FDA in 2003 for the safe and effective increase of micro-circulation and reduction of pain.
+Therapy lasers are an effective and safe option for treating musculoskeletal pain that results from injury.
+The biggest risk associated with laser therapy is to the eyes, which is why we always use certified, protective eyewear during every laser therapy treatment.

 Is Laser Therapy Painful?

-When performing laser therapy, the device will be administered directly to the skin since laser light isn’t able to penetrate through clothing.
-This means that the device will be touching your skin, where you’ll feel soothing warmth during your therapy.
-Many patients who receive laser therapy treatments provide great feedback, saying that the experience is enjoyable.
-Patients also report that getting treatments using higher-power lasers can rapidly decrease the pain in their muscles, thus further helping with their recovery.
-Those who suffer from chronic pain can also see that this effect is certainly pronounced, which is why laser therapy is a great solution for treating all kinds of pain.
+No. Laser therapy is not painful.
+Because laser light cannot penetrate clothing, the device is administered directly to the skin, so you will feel a soothing warmth during your treatment.
+Many patients report that the experience is enjoyable and relaxing.
+Patients also report that treatments using higher-power lasers can rapidly decrease pain in their muscles, further helping with recovery.
+This effect is especially pronounced for those who suffer from chronic pain, which is why laser therapy is a great solution for treating all kinds of pain.

-In general, insurance won’t reimburse patients for laser treatments even if there are codes that may be used to submit for such services.
-Laser therapy treatments are usually seen as a cash transaction between the patient and the clinic, where the average cost of treatment will vary throughout the country.
-Luckily, many clinics will provide discounts when patients purchase packages.
+In general, insurance will not reimburse patients for laser treatments, even though billing codes exist for such services.
+Laser therapy is usually a cash transaction between the patient and the clinic, and the average cost varies throughout the country.
+The good news is that many clinics, including ours, offer discounts when patients purchase packages, and new patients can begin with our $49 laser therapy special (regularly $149).

 I was just injured, or had surgery – how soon can I treat using laser?